bitstorm/Wicket-rest-annotations/readme.md

 #Important NOTE!!!

 This Wicket module has been imported into [WicketStuff repository](https://github.com/wicketstuff/core).
-Please refer to its [homepage](https://github.com/wicketstuff/core/wiki/Wicket-REST-annotations) for the last version and features.
+Please refer to its [homepage](https://github.com/wicketstuff/core/wiki/Wicket-REST-annotations) for the last version and the updated documentation.

 #Wicket rest annotaions